PrestaShop/docs/src/content/1.7/modules/concepts/doctrine.md

 If you need more information about how to use an entity repository you can read the [Symfony documentation](https://symfony.com/doc/3.4/doctrine.html#fetching-objects-from-the-database) where you will also find examples for more advanced queries (with more conditions, joins, ...).

+## Example

+If you want a more advanced example you can have a look at the [ProductComments module](https://github.com/PrestaShop/productcomments/), additionally to what you read here it also defines custom repositories which use the Doctrine query builder to fetch array data directly (without using Entities).
+As well as some examples of [associations](https://symfony.com/doc/3.4/doctrine/associations.html) between Entities.